geoalx/Liv85/README.md

-# 8085-ASSEMBLER
+# Liv85 Project
-Python Assembler for 8085 with the option of programming an EEPROM using a raspberry pi Pico.
+A complete system based on Intel 8085 CPU that is focused on learning and for basic understanding of the digital systems.
+This project includes an EEPROM assembler and writer written in Python 3 and a Raspberry Pi pico is also used in order to write the machine code into the EEPROM.

 [![built with Python3](https://img.shields.io/badge/built%20with-Python3-red.svg)](https://www.python.org/) [![built with Raspberry Pi Pico](https://img.shields.io/badge/built%20with-Raspberry%20Pi%20Pico-blue)](https://www.raspberrypi.org/products/raspberry-pi-pico/) [![built with Intel 8085](https://img.shields.io/badge/built%20with-Intel%208085-orange)](https://el.wikipedia.org/wiki/Intel_8085)